PeymanPejman/jukebox/README.md

 ```{r, engine='bash', count_lines}
 make build
 ```
 Note that the build process requires a valid docker installation and root privileges.
-If you want to develop directly on your host machine (and not in a docker container) then run
+If you don't want to install docker and would rather develop directly on your machine then run
 ```{r, engine='bash', count_lines}
 make protos
 ```